Pressure casting vs other Processes:

 Fusion welding

-The workpiece is heated until it melts to form a molten pool, and then it is connected after cooling (such as arc welding, laser welding).
+The process heats the workpiece until it melts into a molten pool, then joins it upon cooling (e.g., arc welding, laser welding).

 Pressure welding